grippenet/participant-webapp/README.md

 ## Deployment Setup
 1. Create a fork of this repo in your local organisation.
+2. Copy env-sample.config to .env.production (this file should be commited so should never contains secret values)
-2. Configure the fields present in the file env-sample.config.
+3. Configure the fields present in the file env-sample.config.
 Make sure to update the fields like Recaptcha key, instance, etc. Lookup step 1 of local setup for examples.
-3. Create github secrets for the following fields:
+4. Create github secrets for the following fields:
   3.1.
 DOCKER_ORGANIZATION
   3.2.
 DOCKER_REPO_NAME
   3.3.
 DOCKER_USER